 However, amongst all of these interesting ocean inhabitants, there is one that stands out above the rest: the southern right whale.
 This overwhelming mammal can weight up to 50 tons and can only be seen during the months of June and December, when they approach the coast in order to give birth to their offspring.
 Peninsula Valdes whale watching is the top- drawer experience if you wish to view these giants in action… Are you ready?

-If you want to have a close-up encounter with the magellanic penguin and the southern right whales check out this 7-day trip.
+If you want to have a close-up encounter with the magellanic penguin and the southern right whales check out these itineraries.

 To see more wildlife options, check out our blog.
 Or, to spot some of this wildlife yourself, plan your trip with us at Say Hueque today!